pulumi/pulumi-hugo/themes/default/content/blog/exploring-circular-dependencies/index.md

 ![Image showing a JS app passing its domain to an API and the API passing its domain to the JS app](intro.png)

-For a deployable example, let’s build a serverless game of ping-pong—two functions which invoke each other until one misses!
+For a deployable example, let’s build a serverless game of ping-pong—two functions that invoke one another until one misses!

 ```typescript
 const ping = new CallbackFunction("ping", {